The more I panicked, the harder it became to get back on track and bring in the assignments I needed.

-Note from Natasha: I wrote this post several years ago, after a very rough year in the freelancing business.
+Note from Natasha: I wrote this post in 2013, after a very rough year in the freelancing business.
 It was probably the hardest year of my professional life.
 I have recovered since then, but I wanted to share this post to show you how failure and defeat happens to all of us, and how each of us can find in ourselves ways to recover.

 These are the lessons I learned during that year.
-And truly accepting them and fixing them has helped me reach a point where I recently walked away from a six-figure job because I’m confident I can do so much more with my own business.
+And truly accepting them and fixing them has helped me reach a point where I subsequently walked away from a six-figure job because I was doing more with my business.

 I know you can do the same.
 This is how.